Robust Mesh Saliency Ground Truth Acquisition in VR via View Cone Sampling and Manifold Diffusion: Mesh Saliency GT Modeling

 The original $S_{raw}$ distribution exhibits extreme spatial sparsity.
-To recover a continuous attention field, we employ a Gaussian diffusion model based on manifold geometry.
-Unlike Euclidean distance, which ignores surface topology, we leverage the topological connectivity of the mesh to compute geodesic distances propagating strictly along the surface.
+To recover a continuous attention field while avoiding the topological short-circuits inherent in Euclidean smoothing, we propose the HCD algorithm.
+This process is modeled as energy transfer across the mesh, strictly adhering to the surface manifold.
 This prevents the gaze signal from violating the geometric structure of the object and causing penetration across surfaces (e.g., penetrating directly from the face to the back of the head).
-The diffusion process is modeled as energy transfer across the mesh.
-For a central face $f_c$ and an arbitrary target face $f_j$, the diffusion follows a Gaussian distribution:
+The diffusion process is modeled as energy transfer across the mesh\cite{crane2013geodesics, sun2009concise}.
+For a central face $f_c$ and an arbitrary target face $f_j$, the diffused saliency follows a Gaussian distribution based on the geodesic distance $d_{\mathcal{G}}$:

-where $d_{\mathcal{G}}$ denotes the distance metric.
-To overcome scale distortion caused by heterogeneous mesh density, we employ a physically based dynamic breadth first search strategy.
-This method samples and computes the average topological step length of the mesh, and then adaptively determines the search depth to accurately approximate the manifold geodesic distance on the face adjacency graph within a physical truncation range.
-We designate $\sigma_2$ as the diffusion radius, and set the truncation threshold to $d_{max} = 3\sigma_2$ according to the $3\sigma$ rule of the Gaussian distribution.